Simple questions and answers for those wondering which to choose.

 What else can help me cut out back-office busywork?

-Whether you’re on QuickBooks Online or on QuickBooks Desktop, Webgility Unify software integrates QuickBooks into the entire ecommerce business.
-No matter which one you use, Unify can help manage all sales and returns from a single dashboard.
+Whether you’re on QuickBooks Online or on QuickBooks Desktop, Webgility software integrates QuickBooks into the entire ecommerce business.
+No matter which one you use, Webgility can help manage all sales and returns from a single dashboard.
 You can even take a look at all of the costs you have associated with selling online, like Amazon and eBay fees, payment processor fees, and shipping fees.
-Unify brings all of those expenses into QuickBooks so you have visibility into both the revenue and the expense side of your finances.
-Unify also automates shipping and fulfillment.
+Webgility brings all of those expenses into QuickBooks so you have visibility into both the revenue and the expense side of your finances.
+Webgility also automates shipping and fulfillment.
 So whether you ship items yourself with a USPS, FedEx, or UPS, or doing third-party fulfillment with a dropshipper.
-And since I mentioned how inventory is an important consideration when setting up your accounting system, it’s worth noting that Unify syncs inventory across different sales channels for ecommerce sellers who are trying to manage it all without overselling.
+And since I mentioned how inventory is an important consideration when setting up your accounting system, it’s worth noting that Webgility syncs inventory across different sales channels for ecommerce sellers who are trying to manage it all without overselling.

 Because your accounting system—most often QuickBooks Online or QuickBooks Desktop—is the system of record or the single source of truth for your ecommerce business, the data you post to it must be clean, accurate, and timely.
-To run and build a multichannel business strategically, it’s absolutely critical to use a powerful, trustworthy solution like Webgility Unify to keep all of your data in sync.
+To run and build a multichannel business strategically, it’s absolutely critical to use a powerful, trustworthy solution like Webgility Webgility to keep all of your data in sync.
 This will ensure that when you or your accountant review your sales and expenses daily, weekly, or monthly, you’ll always know where your money is.